eoscostarica/eosio-components/example/README.md

-This example was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It is linked to the my-library package in the parent directory for development purposes.
+It is linked to the eoscr-components package in the parent directory for development purposes.

 You can run `npm install` and then `npm start` to test your package.